wojtowiczm/SwiftyCoreData/Readme.md

 In ```SCDObjectConvertible``` we implement mapping from CoreData Object to Swift Object used inside app.
 Same story with ```SCDManagedObjectConvertible``` here we provide mapping from Swift Object to CoreData Object.

-Let's take a look at example.
+Let's take a look at example below.
 I will use Cat example because everyone loves those little bastards ;)

 We have ```CatManagedObject``` for caching purpose and ```Cat``` used inside our program.